uva-bi-sdad/OSS-Research-Website-backup/content/authors/admin/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-# email: ""
+email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-# user_groups:
+user_groups:
-# - Researchers
-# - Visitors
 ---

-The Biocomplexity Institute & Initiative is a transdisciplinary, team science approach to fundamental research exploring the behavior of massively interacting living systems to develop practical solutions to large-scale, real-world problems.
-The Social & Decision Analytics Division is proud to present our work on measuring the scope and impact of Open Source Software.

-The Biocomplexity Institute & Initiative is a standalone research institute of the University of Virginia.
+Measuring the Scope and Impact of Open Source Software.
+NCSES is interested in measuring intangibles in the economy.
+An intangible is something that creates value but is not measured through market transactions.
+From a company perspective, examples of intangible assets are goodwill, copyrights, or patents.
+From the perspective of the economy, examples of intangible assets are open source software, other free content obtained from the internet, and free innovations, e.g. medical devices or other tools that individuals create and share to meet a specific need.
+These intangibles can be measured through attributes (e.g. counts of downloads).